A BRIEF HISTORY OF PORTLAND, OREGON

 In 1905 the Lewis and Clark Exposition was held in Portland.
 As a result the city boomed.
 The population of Portland soared.
 By 1910 it was 207,000.

 Many new buildings were erected in Portland in the early 20th century.
-Governor Hotel was built in 1909.
+Sentinel Hotel was built in 1909.
 Jackson Tower was built in 1912.
-Multnomah County Library was built in 1913 and the American Bank Building was built in 1914.
+Central Library was built in 1913 The American Bank Building was also built in 1913.
 Also in 1914 Pittock Mansion was built.
 Meanwhile Reed College was established in 1908.
 Meanwhile new bridges were built in Portland in the early 20th century.
 Hawthorne Bridge was built in 1910 and Steel Bridge was built in 1912.
 Broadway Bridge was built in 1913.
 St Johns Bridge was built in 1931.

 Portland continued to grow steadily in the late 20th century.
 Meanwhile Portland Children's Museum was founded in 1949.
 The Keller Memorial Fountain was built in 1970.
 (It was originally called the Forecourt Fountain but was renamed in 1978 for Ira C. Keller).
 The World Forestry Discovery Museum opened in 1971.
 Tom McCall Waterfront Park opened in 1978.
 Oregon Maritime Museum was established in 1980.
 Meanwhile new bridges were built in Portland.
 Marquam Bridge opened in 1966 and Fremont Bridge opened in 1973.

 Portland Building was built in 1982 and the KOIN Center was built in 1984.
 Then, in 1990 the Oregon Convention Center opened.
-The Oregon Museum of Science and Industry moved to its present site in 1992 and Rose Garden Arena opened in 1996.
+The Oregon Museum of Science and Industry moved to its present site in 1992.
 Mark O. Hatfield Courthouse was built in 1997.
 Lan Su Chinese Garden opened in 2000.

 21st Century Portland